A

 GARBAGE CAN:

-A container where mom and dad put food they don't want to
+A container where mom and dad put food they don't want to test your ingenuity.

-You must stand on your hind legs and try to push the lid off
+You must stand on your hind legs and try to push the lid off with your nose.

 If you do it right you are rewarded with margarine wrappers to shred,